Save big (up to $1,875) on small business tools with our free membership, business.com+

 Not segmenting your leads

-While it’s always in a business’s best interest to have as many leads as possible, it’s more important to have a smart, laser-focused approach to gathering these leads.
-You should segment your list since people tend to ignore impersonal emails.
-Segmenting your leads and approaching them with relevant introductions or messages will garner better results and more conversions.
-You’ll see increased open and click-through rates as well.
+While it’s always in a business’s best interest to have as many leads as possible, it’s more important to have a smart, laser-focused approach to communicating with these leads.
+Sending the same generic email to everyone often results in being ignored.
+By segmenting your list and tailoring your introductions or messages, you’ll earn higher engagement and more conversions.

 Best CRMs for driving and managing leads on a budget